abigailtay/smartpigcare/README.md

 # SmartPigCare

 SmartPigCare is a web-based application built for the AI Foundry Hackathon at UIUC (2025), where it won the award for Best Presentation.
-The site demonstrates how AI-driven tools can help monitor and manage swine health and feeding using sample (dummy) data.
+The site demonstrates how AI-driven tools can help monitor and manage swine health and feeding using sample data.

 ## Overview